The-Nefarious-Developer/devcontainer-images/README.md

 A set of development container images that can be used for SAP BTP development with Cloud Application Programming Model projects in Visual Studio Code.

-> These images were created to provide
+> These images were created to provide a consistent set of dependencies to the development container templates provided through [this repository](https://github.com/The-Nefarious-Developer/devcontainer-templates).

+If you have any question, suggestion or requests regarding what this repository can offer, you can use the [discussion area](https://github.com/orgs/The-Nefarious-Developer/discussions) of the **devcontainer-templates** project.

 ## Content